raghavduddala/RL-and-Deep-RL-Topics/README.md

 ### Mujoco and Mujoco-py Explanation:

+mjModel and mjData both are data strcutures created for modeling Mujoco Simulations

 mjModel: It is a constant and does not change once initialized with a certain Mujoco XML Document.
 Memory allocation is done only while initializing the model.